ou715/smoke_and_mirrors/README.md

 # smoke_and_mirrors

-An attempt to learn ray tracing techniques and showcase them in a scene containing mirros and wavelength dependant difraction of light.
+An attempt to learn ray tracing techniques and showcase them in a scene containing mirros and wavelength dependent difraction of light.
 Possible additions - smoke/fog.

 Current outputs: